Muskankumari13/Week1/work/capstone_report_template.md

 ## Abstract

 This capstone investigates content refresh prioritization: deciding which webpages should be reviewed and refreshed first.
 Using FlyRank's anonymized content-refresh dataset, the project combines content freshness, search demand, traffic, engagement, and recent performance signals to build a ranking-based decision-support approach.
-The machine-learning approach is evaluated against a transparent baseline using NDCG on held-out validation data.
+The machine-learning approach is compared with a transparent rule-based baseline, and the Random Forest model is evaluated using both a random train-test split and time-aware validation.
 The findings show how multiple content and performance signals can be combined to support an editorial refresh queue, while the proxy target, dataset limitations, and validation results mean the model should support rather than replace human editorial judgment.

 - **Author:** Muskan Kumari
 - **Lane:** Content Refresh Prioritization